bbottema/simple-java-mail/03_SMTP_ROBUSTNESS_IMPROVEMENT_PLAN/README.md

 # SMTP robustness improvement plan

 > **Implementation status:** Phases 1, 2 and 3 are complete and accepted.
-Phase 3's SMTP capability-probe story (#733) was accepted on 15 September 2026: Java and CLI entry points, immutable reports, a dedicated Angus connection, optional authentication, local SMTP/TLS tests, a separately packaged non-Angus adapter fixture, a demo and website guidance.
-Step 5's construction-time STARTTLS guard and documentation (#735) were accepted the same day, completing Phase 3.
-Holistic review found no further blocking defects; Java 11 and Java 21 non-live verification passed.
-The Angus safety gate was resolved through supported socket/provider hooks; the original negative characterization remains in the tests.
+Phase 4's DSN work is also complete and accepted as of 17 September 2026: ENVID correlation (#736), shared DKIM/S/MIME Email configuration (#737), and recipient NOTIFY with automatic ORCPT (#738).
+Six of the ten original steps are complete; the execution-view and configuration refinements are additional children, not extra original steps.
 These are unreleased 10.0.0 changes.
-Later phases remain proposals.
+REQUIRETLS, explicit SMTPUTF8/8BITMIME requirements, finalized SIZE handling, and the conformance suite remain proposals.
+Phase 4 and the parent plan are not complete.
 Benchmarking is not part of this work.

 - Status: Phases 1, 2 and 3 complete and accepted; unreleased
+- Step 6 completion: [#736](https://github.com/bbottema/simple-java-mail/issues/736) and [#738](https://github.com/bbottema/simple-java-mail/issues/738) are accepted for 10.0.0.
+The [ENVID implementation](phase-4-modern-esmtp/06b-envid-implementation.md) and [recipient follow-up](phase-4-modern-esmtp/06c-homogeneous-email-configuration.md) complete the DSN step without merging their separate issue scopes.
+- Configuration follow-up: [#737](https://github.com/bbottema/simple-java-mail/issues/737) is accepted for 10.0.0.
+DKIM/S/MIME reuse Email templates and the established defaults/overrides rules recorded in ADRs 0001 and 0002.
+This is an additional refinement, not another original roadmap step.
 - Step 5 completion: [Authentication/TLS characterization](phase-3-diagnostics-and-security/05a-authentication-tls-characterization.md) led to the [construction-time guardrail](phase-3-diagnostics-and-security/05b-mandatory-starttls-configuration-guardrail.md), implemented, verified and accepted under [#735](https://github.com/bbottema/simple-java-mail/issues/735).
 The opportunistic default is retained, including with credentials; conflicting mandatory STARTTLS overrides are rejected.
 No public signature changed.
 - Resumption after the pool fix: The supporting-library patches and Simple Java Mail 9.3.4 are released.
 This 10.0.0 checkout now adopts SMTP Connection Pool 4.1.0 and retains all eight mixed-failure waiter-recovery regression cases from the patch.
 Integration verification is recorded in [step 2](phase-2-execution-control/02-bound-asynchronous-submission-and-expose-backpressure.md).
 See the [dependency finding](phase-1-transaction-truth/01-preserve-recipient-replies-and-derive-retry-guidance.md#separate-dependency-finding).
 - Plan order: 03 of 03
 - Preceded by: [02 - CLI daemon improvement plan](../02_CLI_DAEMON_IMPROVEMENT_PLAN/README.md) in planning order only
 - GitHub parent issue: [#722](https://github.com/bbottema/simple-java-mail/issues/722)
 - Execution-view migration: [#734](https://github.com/bbottema/simple-java-mail/issues/734), accepted on 13 September 2026; see the [plan and probe-review bookmark](phase-3-diagnostics-and-security/04a-explicit-mailer-execution-views.md).
 The probe implementation remains separate under #733.
-- GitHub child issues: [#723](https://github.com/bbottema/simple-java-mail/issues/723) (phase 1), [#725](https://github.com/bbottema/simple-java-mail/issues/725) and [#726](https://github.com/bbottema/simple-java-mail/issues/726) (phase 2), [#733](https://github.com/bbottema/simple-java-mail/issues/733) (phase 3 capability probe) and [#735](https://github.com/bbottema/simple-java-mail/issues/735) (phase 3 STARTTLS configuration); later children not created
+- GitHub child issues: [#723](https://github.com/bbottema/simple-java-mail/issues/723) (phase 1), [#725](https://github.com/bbottema/simple-java-mail/issues/725) and [#726](https://github.com/bbottema/simple-java-mail/issues/726) (phase 2), [#733](https://github.com/bbottema/simple-java-mail/issues/733) (phase 3 capability probe), [#735](https://github.com/bbottema/simple-java-mail/issues/735) (phase 3 STARTTLS configuration), [#736](https://github.com/bbottema/simple-java-mail/issues/736) (phase 4 ENVID), [#737](https://github.com/bbottema/simple-java-mail/issues/737) (shared message-security configuration), and [#738](https://github.com/bbottema/simple-java-mail/issues/738) (recipient NOTIFY and automatic ORCPT); later children not created
 - Release train: 10.x; assign an exact release milestone to each child only when scheduled
 - Working branch for planning: `codex/10.0.0`
 - Baseline inspected: 7 September 2026